ihzhang/ihzhang.github.io/_pages/about.md

 I also worked on a collaborative project using ethnographic observations and interview data across two courthouses in the Bay Area.
 This work has been published in *Social Service Review*.

 Prior to Stanford, I was a research associate at the Brennan Center for Justice.
 I graduated from the University of Pennsylvania with a B.A. in Sociology in 2016.
-Outside of research, I spend a lot of time with the various dogs in my family (nephew, godson) and my cat, eating spicy food with friends, and reading for my (too many) bookclubs.
+Outside of research, I spend a lot of time with the various pets in my family, eating spicy food with friends, and reading for my (too many) bookclubs.
 I am a proud slow lane swimmer with the Stanford Masters Team.